Notice of Privacy Practices

 I. This Notice Describes How Medical Information About You May Be Used And Disclosed and How You Can Get Access To This Information.
 Please Review It Carefully.

 The terms of this Notice of Privacy Practices apply to ProMedica Health System, Inc. (“ProMedica”).
 ProMedica is a covered entity that includes general acute care hospitals, ambulatory surgery centers, clinics, physician offices, home health care, and other health care facilities.
 ProMedica, its employees, volunteers, students, independent contractors, Medical Staff, and other professionals will share personal health information of patients with other ProMedica entities as necessary to carry out treatment, payment, and health care operations as permitted by law.

-We are required by law to protect the privacy of your health information.
-We are also required to provide you with this notice about our privacy practices.
-We are required to comply with all of the terms described in the current version of our Notice of Privacy Practices.
+We're required by law to protect the privacy of your health information.
+We're also required to provide you with this notice about our privacy practices.
+We're required to comply with all of the terms described in the current version of our Notice of Privacy Practices.

 You can request a copy of this notice from the contact person listed in Section VI below at any time and can view a copy of this notice on our Web site at www.promedica.org.